 The testing for Hepatitis A consists of taking blood samples to check the function of liver and detect Hepatitis A directly.
 An ultrasound scan of your liver might be needed.

 Your doctor will email the results once we get them back.
-This is usually done within 1 to 2 days by using our standard screening method or 4 to 6 hours by using fast track screening programme.
+This is usually done within 1 to 2 days by using our standard screening method or 24 hours by using fast track screening programme.

 If the result appears positive, we will ask you to return to the clinic so that we can discuss the results with you and provide necessary treatment and further care.

 There isn’t any specific treatment for Hepatitis A. Immunisation prior to an infection is the best way to avoid contracting Hepatitis A, and we have vaccines here at the clinic.
 Anyone who comes in close contact with someone who already has Hepatitis A should be immunised immediately.
 Many doctors will combine immunisation for Hepatitis B at the same time.

 It is necessary to observe food and water hygiene when you travel.
 This includes drinking bottled water, not using ice, avoiding salads and not eating those foods that are not piping hot when served.
 There is a safe and an effective vaccine against Hepatitis A.